 Flower arranging before the flowers arrive

-As you get used to the lasagna planting method, you’ll become increasingly confident and creative with your combinations.
+As you get used to the lasagne planting method, you’ll become increasingly confident and creative with your combinations.
 You’ll even be able to imagine the end result ahead of time.
 So start this autumn, and develop your floral chef skills as you go!
-Lasagna plantings are fun and fabulous, and you’ll love the results.
+Lasagne plantings are fun and fabulous, and you’ll love the results.